-- the complete or part dismantling of buildings and other structures (other than special buildings) up to five storeys in height and - the demolition and stripping of internal fittings, fixtures, services, and non-load bearing elements of unoccupied buildings up to five storeys in height.
+- the complete or part dismantling of buildings and other structures up to five storeys in height and - the demolition and stripping of internal fittings, fixtures, services, and non-load bearing elements of unoccupied buildings up to five storeys in height.

-Demolisher - unlimited
+Demolisher (unlimited)

-Persons registered in this class are responsible for managing, transing, and ran ving out of:
+Persons registered in this class are responsible for managing, arranging, and carrying out of:

-- the complete or part dismantling of all buildings and structures, including special buildings and - the demolition and stripping of internal attings, fixtures, services and non-load bearing elements of all buildings and structures, including special buildings.
+- the complete or part dismantling of all buildings and structures, and - the demolition and stripping of internal fittings, fixtures, services and non-load bearing elements of all buildings and structures.

-Domestic builder - unlimited
+Domestic builder (unlimited)